babelfish-for-postgresql/babelfish_project_website/_usage/migration.md

 client applications to connect to the Babelfish instance instead of to SQL Server.
 Point your applications to the new data source, and launch your tests.

 To a client, Babelfish is expected to look just like a normal SQL Server.
-Unless you hit a [limitation](/docs/usage/limitations-of-babelfish), your apps should work normally.
+Your apps should work normally.
 However, we recommend thorough testing.

 ### Moving to production